wootfish/theseus.dht/docs/draft.md

 Some good starting points for anyone interested in helping out:

 - If you're into cryptography, maybe look into what it would take to get Elligator support.
 It might make sense for this to end up being a pull request to the Noise library we use, rather than something that gets taken care of in the Noise wrapper here.
 - Hacking AddrLookups into a network size estimation tool would be a fun project.
-Bit more of a research angle on this one, since there have been a few differing methodologies proposed.
+There's a bit more of a research angle to this one, since several differing methodologies have been given in the literature for measuring the size of Kademlia-style DHTs, and they all have differing pros and cons.
 - More unit tests are always needed.
 Code coverage hasn't been over 90% in ages and it'd be good to get it back up.
-  - In particular, end-to-end tests of peer interactions through mocked network interfaces would be _super_ valuable.

 ## Choice of Ciphersuite